The word Sang in Tibetan has the meaning of remove, take away; purified, cleared, cleansed and awakened.

-Practitioners first invoke the ‘Four Guests’.
-We begin with the guests of veneration: the Three Jewels (Buddha, Dharma and Sangha) and the awakened manifestations of the Three Roots (Lama, Yidam and Dakini) and the guests of qualities of the Oath bound and wisdom protectors are invited.
+Practitioners invoke the ‘Four Guests’.
+First, we begin with the guests of veneration: the Three Jewels (Buddha, Dharma and Sangha) and the awakened manifestations of the Three Roots (Lama, Yidam and Dakini).
+Next, the guests of qualities of the Oath bound and wisdom protectors are invited.

-Then the guests of compassion, the beings of the six realms and lastly the guests that have a connection of karmic debt.
-We should visualize that the entire sky above us is filled with all these invited guests,
+Then we invite the guests of compassion, the beings of the six realms.
+And lastly we summon the guests with whom we have a connection of karmic debt.
+We should visualize that the entire sky above us fills with all these invited guests, seated on cloud banks.

 Practitioners then visualize that from the fragrant smoke appear limitless offerings of every desirable object that pervade space.
 These objects can be anything that uniquely satisfies and cleanses the connection to each of these types of guests.

-This practice has great power to perfect the accumulation of merit and wisdom and is thus much more than a simple offering of incense or smoke.
-This practice has been taught by Guru Rinpoche in the treasure teachings.
-On the occasion of the new year, It is performed in an extensive and colorful two-hour ceremony at Ka-Nying Shedrub Ling monastery to ensure auspiciousness for the coming year.
+This practice has great power to perfect the accumulation of merit and wisdom.
+Thus, it represents much more than a simple offering of incense or smoke.
+Guru Rinpoche himself taught sang offering in the treasure teachings.
+On the occasion of the new year, the sangha performs sang in an extensive and colorful two-hour ceremony at Ka-Nying Shedrub Ling monastery.
+That offering is made to ensure auspiciousness for the coming year.

 Kyabgön Phakchok Rinpoche regularly reminds his students of the benefits of doing the sang pūjā as often as possible.
 We can do a short version of this practice on daily basis using the Concise Sang Practice (available from Lhasey Lotsawa).
 If we can’t offer sang daily, we can do it on special occasions, or any time when we begin a new project.

-As it is often difficult for practitioners to obtain the wide variety of materials needed for the practice, Akara, under the direction of Tsikey Chokling Rinpoche and Kyabgön Phakchok Rinpoche has developed sang offering cups that are in accord with the text instructions.
+It is often difficult for practitioners to obtain the wide variety of materials needed for the practice.
+Therefore Akara, under the direction of Tsikey Chokling Rinpoche and Kyabgön Phakchok Rinpoche sourced and developed sang offering cups that are in accord with the text instructions.
 This allows us to make the correct offerings at home in a very convenient manner.
 The Jewels of Auspiciousness is a sang offering incense combining all 108 ingredients as specified in the texts.
-These can be offered in the Vessel of Auspiciousness, a copper vessel for sang offering, specially designed by Phakchok Rinpoche.
+We can offer these in the Vessel of Auspiciousness, a copper vessel for sang offering.